Microsoft/azure-docs.pt-pt/articles/load-balancer/load-balancer-configure-ha-ports.md

 ---
-title: Configurar portas elevada disponibilidade para o Balanceador de carga do Azure
+title: Configure High Availability Ports for Azure Load Balancer
-titlesuffix: Azure Load Balancer
+titleSuffix: Azure Load Balancer
-description: Saiba como utilizar as portas de elevada disponibilidade para o tráfego interno em todas as portas de balanceamento de carga
+description: Learn how to use High Availability Ports for load balancing internal traffic on all ports
 services: load-balancer
 documentationcenter: na
 author: rdhillon